oftc/oftc-web/staff.md

 ## Advisors ##

-Being an [Advisor](/Advisor) is an honourary and not an administrative position.
+Being an [Advisor](/Advisor) is an honorary and not an administrative position.

 A copy of the guidelines for this role, as they would be received by someone voted to this position, can be found [here](/Advisor).